voghDev/PdfViewPager/README.md

 ------------

-    fork the project into your GitHub account checkout your project's fork
+    fork the project into your GitHub account checkout your GitHub repo for the project implement your changes
-    add your changes
+    commit your changes, push them
-    git commit your changes to your repo, then git push review your code and send me a pull request once it is ready
+    review your code and send me a pull request if you consider it

 [8]: https://github.com/voghDev/PdfViewPager/tree/master/sample/src/main
 [9]: http://twitter.com/voghDev